 - Enjoy some living room dance time after the Easter egg hunt.

 Easter is a time of renewal and hope.
-Making healthier choices for celebrating Easter can be the start (or continuation) of a healthier life for you and your family.
+Making healthier choices for celebrating Easter can be the start (or continuation) of a healthier lifestyle for you and your family.
 After all swim suit season is just around the corner.